FauconFan/makefileC/README.md

 ## Availables commands of `make`

-Once all the Necessary Variables are available, a few commands are available:
+Once all the necessary variables are available, a few commands are available:

+Here is the list of targets:
-- `make` or `make all`: Compiles the source files and generate the final binary
+- `make all`                       Builds the release binary
-- `make clean`: Remove all generated files except final binaries
+- `make clean`                     Removes generated files except binaries
-- `make fclean`: Remove all generated files
+- `make fclean`                    Removes all generated files
-- `make re`: Alias for `make fclean && make all`
+- `make re`                        Alias for "make fclean && make all"
-- `make debug`: Same as `make all` except it uses debug flags
+- `make debug`                     Same as "make all" except it uses debug flags
-- `make redebug`: Alias for `make fclean && make debug`
+- `make redebug`                   Alias for "make fclean && make debug"
+- `make self_update`               Self update from remote if new version is available
+- `make self_update_ignore`        Ignore self reminder for a short time
+- `make init`                      Initialize the project (at start only)
+- `make help`                      Prints this message

 There is also one additional variable that can be provided through command line: VERBOSE.
 This variable looks like a boolean variable, its value is either 0 or 1.
 Its default value is 0.